2016 shooting of Baton Rouge police officers: Aftermath

 Although Long was said to have acted alone in the shooting, police arrested and questioned two other people in Addis as part of the investigation.
 They were later identified as Damarcus Alexander, a cousin of slain victim Corporal Montrell Jackson, and Alexander's friend Den'Trell White.
 According to them, police held them for seven hours, barring them from making any phone calls and refusing to give Alexander diabetic medication even after they were made aware of his condition.
 Both were eventually released without any charges being filed.
 At the time, Alexander was unaware of Jackson's death during the shooting.
 A spokesman for the Louisiana State Police responded to Alexander's claim of police mistreatment, saying, "No complaints or concerns have been brought to our attention."

 Following this shooting and a previous one in Dallas, Texas, that killed five police officers and wounded nine others, local law enforcement agencies across the U.S. began readjusting response strategies, with more officers being paired up in patrol vehicles.

 On July 28, the victims of the shooting were honored at a memorial service in Healing Place Church in Baton Rouge.
 Hundreds of people were in attendance.
 Governor Edwards, Vice President Joe Biden, Attorney General Loretta Lynch, and the wives of the victims made speeches during the service.

 Louisiana's open carry law

-The shooting renewed attention on Louisiana's open carry law, which some law enforcement officials have expressed discomfort towards, believing openly carrying citizens could complicate police matters.
+The shooting renewed attention on Louisiana's open carry law, which some law enforcement officials have expressed discomfort about, believing that openly carrying citizens could complicate police matters.
 Some elected officials have made calls for a reevaluation of the state's open carry law.
 However, previous attempts at altering state gun laws have resulted in failure due to an amendment to the Louisiana State Constitution in 2012, which gave strong gun ownership protection laws and required limitations of any kind to be faced with strict scrutiny.
 State Senator Jean-Paul Morrell remarked that gun control bills filed every year in the state are "almost universally unsuccessful."
 James Gill, a columnist with The Advocate wrote an op-ed addressing the state gun laws and their legal complications on August 11.